-A routing is the list of stages, or operations, a product goes through.
+Routing is the list of stages or operations, a product goes through.
 It maps in which work station type and how long each operation should take place, and in which order.
 This is used for accurately scheduling the individual operations into each work station’s calendar.

 Keep in mind to avoid a typical mistake: a routing is not detailed instructions for building the product – it’s just mapping the general stages of production.

 Each material you procure should have at least one vendor attached, plus price (or pricing tiers!), minimum order quantities, lead times, the vendor’s part number, etc.

 Then, the MRP software can estimate when missing materials could be there (when scheduling production).